 If you’re solving riddles for adults, we know you’re probably a kid at heart.
-Apart from being entertained, riddles, especially difficult ones, are very beneficial in many ways.
+Apart from being entertaining, challenging riddles are very beneficial in many ways.

-Riddles not only improve vocabulary and fuel reading comprehension, but they also allow the opportunity for us to think outside of the box and work wonders for the development of the mind.
+Riddles improve vocabulary and fuel reading comprehension, but they also allow us to think outside of the box and work wonders for the development of the mind.

-This is because they force you to problem-solve and think critically which helps stimulate your brain and reduce the risk of memory loss later on.
+They force you to problem-solve and think critically, which helps stimulate your brain and reduce the risk of memory loss later on.
 Have fun rattling your brain and trying to crack these riddles with answers!

 Brain Teasers For Adult Riddlers